AKJilani/Foodieland/README.md

+**Special Notes about Hosting: FrontEnd Hosted to Vercel, Backend Hosted to Render and Database Hosted to Supabase**

 # FoodieLand 🍳

 A modern, full-stack community-driven platform where food enthusiasts can share recipes, write culinary blogs, and connect with fellow cooking lovers.
 Built with Django REST Framework backend and React frontend.